The State of Remote Work 2019 says it: remote work isn't the future of work - it's the present.

 However, too much flexibility can do more harm than good - it can get tough to focus and be productive while being at home.

-Read below our tips for home office productivity.
+Read below our 6 steps for home office productivity.

 #1 Map out your office space